What is evidence of use?

 Section 41 deals with whether or not a trade mark is capable of distinguishing your goods and/or services from the goods and/or services of other businesses.

-If a trade mark examiner identifies problems with a trade mark under section 41, it means the applied-for trade mark is considered to lack capacity to distinguish.
-In other words, it could be confused with others.
-We say that the mark is unlikely to act as a badge of origin, or indicator of trade source.
+If a trade mark examiner identifies problems with a trade mark under section 41, it means the trade mark you've applied for is unlikely to act as a badge of origin, or indicator of trade source.

 How to address section 41 issues with evidence